pendriprasanna-zessta/domino-gfp-ml/README.md

-This is a simple project that trains a logistic regression model. test readme.md file testing readme.md file in maaster branch
+This is a simple project that trains a logistic regression model. testing readme.md file in master branch
 # Requirements
 * python3
 * pandas